 Building peer support networks such as girl-led school clubs

-• Girls are more likely to encounter sexual violence
+• Girls are likely to encounter sexual violence

-• Girls are more often subjected to cultural traditions around early marriage, and practices like female genital mutilation that still exist in some areas.
+• Girls are often subjected to cultural traditions around early marriage, and practices like female genital mutilation

 Our partnerships with P&G, Weyerhaeuser, and community-based organizations focus on a multi-effort approach that reaches out to adolescent girls alongside mothers and male peers so that they can learn about reproductive health and rights, as well as financial literacy and personal safety.

-All programming includes community support, parental engagement, peer mentoring, and boy inclusion.
-Our mother-daughter intervention model improves community support to keep girls in school longer while promoting improved long- term health outcomes outside of it.
+Programming includes community support, parental engagement, peer mentoring, and boy inclusion.
+Our mother-daughter intervention model improves community support to keep girls in school longer while promoting improved long- term health outcomes.
 Girls also serve as peer facilitators and it allows their confidence and impact to multiply as they share their knowledge with mothers, sisters, and peers.
-Already, our data and stories demonstrate a direct impact on healthier choices, improved school attendance, and academic performance.

 All programming includes community support, parental engagement, peer mentoring, and boy inclusion.